by John E. Mack, M.D.

 In this paper, I have provided detailed clinical illustrations in order to demonstrate both the potential therapeutic value of such materials and the clinical errors which can result from the failure to make use of them.
 I am seeking in this study to overcome the limitations for our field that derive, I believe, from treating the psychoanalytic clinical setting as a closed evidential system.

-The paper itself has not been located in Mack’s archives.
-“Biography and the Clinical Situation: What is Evidence and For What Purpose?” is believed to have been an updated version of his 1980 paper, “Psychoanalysis and Biography: Aspects of a Developing Affinity”.
+The paper itself, “Biography and the Clinical Situation: What is Evidence and For What Purpose?”, has not been located in Mack’s archives but is believed to have been an updated version of his 1980 paper, “Psychoanalysis and Biography: Aspects of a Developing Affinity”.

 John E. Mack, M.D. was a Pulitzer Prize-winning author and professor of psychiatry at Harvard Medical School.